-A suitable seed mix would be Emorsgate EM10F Tussock mixture which contains a range of tussock forming grasses and a wide range of wildflowers able to compete with these grasses.
+The seed mixed to be used is the Emorsgate EM10F Tussock mixture which contains a range of tussock forming grasses and a wide range of wildflowers able to compete with these grasses.

 Tussocky grassland will be cut once every two years on rotation in late summer (August) after setting of seed.
 There will be no other cutting (thus allowing a tussock structure to develop) and not more than 50% of the area will be cut in any one year, allowing a good proportion of the habitat structure to be maintained over winter every year.
 All arisings will be collected and used to create habitat piles in the margins of the fields (at least 2m away from streams, ditches and ponds).